 1. Outside Professional Activities

-The Georgia Health Sciences University has implemented policies concerning outside professional activities.
+Augusta University has implemented policies concerning outside professional activities.
 This policy does not apply to all employees, but does apply to all full-time faculty, as well as persons in administrative positions, regardless of whether they also have faculty appointments.
 It does not apply to non-exempt classified employees or part-time faculty.
-The policy basically acknowledges that employment at the Georgia Health Sciences University sets certain limits on outside professional activities.
+The policy basically acknowledges that employment at the Augusta University sets certain limits on outside professional activities.
 Specifically, employees covered by this policy are not allowed to engage in any outside activities within the realm of their professional expertise without first obtaining the approval of their department chair/division director and dean/Vice President.
 The OA-1 form must be filled out and approved in advance of any outside activity.
 In addition, a yearly summary of all outside activities must be submitted by each employee covered by this policy.
 Failure to obtain the appropriate approval or submit the appropriate annual report may result in disciplinary action.

 The types of outside activities an employee may engage in, the total amount of time that may be devoted to such activities and the amount of remuneration the employee may receive for these activities are not specified in the policy.
 Rather, they are left to the discretion of the individual chair, division director, dean and vice president.
 As a general rule, employees engaged in outside activities will be required to do so on their own time.
 That is, they may do it during times when they are not expected to be providing services to the institution or when they have taken appropriate leave.
 Generally, it is not necessary to obtain approval for an outside activity where no remuneration is received.